Am I Eligible For Shared Ownership?

 Shared Ownership is a housing scheme primarily aimed at first-time buyers who may be unable to purchase a home outright.
 It allows you to buy a share of a property (usually between 25% and 75%) and pay rent on the remaining share, which a housing association owns.

 Over time, you can buy more shares in your home in a process known as ‘staircasing,’ potentially owning it outright.
-The scheme makes homeownership more accessible as it requires a smaller deposit and lower upfront costs compared to buying a home outright.
+The scheme makes homeownership more accessible as it requires a smaller deposit than buying a home outright.

-You can get a Shared Ownership on new builds, existing properties and flats.
-It’s important to note that all Shared Ownership properties are leasehold, even houses.
+You can get a Shared Ownership on new builds, existing properties, and flats.
+However, the scheme is only available on specific properties via a housing association.
+You won’t be able to apply for the scheme on any house you wish.
+It’s important to note that all Shared Ownership properties, even houses, are leasehold.

 Am I eligible?